tomoyukikino/tk-stack/README.md

 cp .env.example .env

 # Start a local postgres instance in the background (e.g. using docker)
-docker compose --file ./packages/db/postgres.local.yaml up --detach
+docker compose up db --detach

 # Push drizzle schema to your database
 pnpm db:push